k9chen/k9chen.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page

 ---
 <p style="text-align: justify;">Hi!
-I am an undergraduate student and researcher at <a href='https://www.virginia.edu/'>UVA</a> studying neuroscience and bioethics.
-I am presently advised by Dr. <a href='https://med.virginia.edu/faculty/faculty-listing/qga3zx/'>Jianjie Ma</a> at <a href='https://med.virginia.edu/'>UVA School of Medicine</a> in the <a href='https://med.virginia.edu/surgery/research/research-laboratories/ma-cai-and-park-lab/'>Ma-Cai-Park Laboratory</a>, where my research focuses on treating ischemic stroke.
-Previously, I worked with Dr. <a href='https://www.barrowneuro.org/person/richard-dortch-phd/'>Richard Dortch</a> at <a href='https://www.barrowneuro.org/'>Barrow Neurological Institute</a> on developing quantitative MRI methods.
-I will be starting my PhD in Neuroscience at <a href='https://weill.cornell.edu/'>Weill Cornell Medicine</a> at <a href='https://www.houstonmethodist.org/'>Houston Methodist</a> in Fall 2026.</p>
+I am an incoming PhD student in neuroscience at <a href='https://weill.cornell.edu/'>Weill Cornell Medicine</a> at <a href='https://www.houstonmethodist.org/'>Houston Methodist</a>.
+Previously, I studied neuroscience and bioethics at <a href='https://www.virginia.edu/'>UVA</a>, and worked with Dr. <a href='https://med.virginia.edu/faculty/faculty-listing/qga3zx/'>Jianjie Ma</a> at <a href='https://med.virginia.edu/'>UVA School of Medicine</a> on developing immunotherapies for ischemic stroke.</p>

 <p style="text-align: justify;">My research interests broadly lie in elucidating neuroimmune and neurovascular mechanisms of neurologic disease and injury to guide the development of targeted therapeutic interventions.</p>